Updated: 12/05/19 | December 5th, 2019

-We ended up preferring these exchanges over WWOOFing because they offered a more diverse range of places to volunteer, including B&Bs, hostels and homestays.
+We ended up preferring these exchanges over WWOOFing because they offered a more diverse range of places to volunteer, including B&Bs, hostels, and homestays.
 We contacted dozens of hosts and tried to arrange longer-term stays of a month or more.
 We reasoned that the less often we moved from host to host, the lower our overall costs would be.

 So volunteering was always part of our plan, but the countries we visited arose spontaneously.
-We e-mailed hosts in countries that interested us, and then went wherever we found families that were open to having us live and work with them.
+We emailed hosts in countries that interested us and then went wherever we found families that were open to having us live and work with them.

 Next, who knows?
 I’d really like to branch out to South America or even Australia.

 How did you save for your trip?

 During the months we spent saving in Canada, we were able to move and sublet a smaller apartment, which allowed us to save a few hundred dollars in rent each month.
-I started taking on extra projects through websites like Elance to supplement the income from my full-time job.
+I started taking on extra projects through websites like Upwork to supplement the income from my full-time job.

 It was surprisingly easy.
 It didn’t feel like we were scrimping and saving because most of the changes we made were quite small.
 Again, we had set a much lower financial target than I think most long-term travelers do, because we always planned to volunteer and work throughout our trip to help manage our costs.

 How long did your savings last?
-Was the what sort of forced you to look for higher paying work?
+Was the what sort of forced you to look for higher-paying work?

-Our savings lasted for a little under a year in Europe, and then we were left with a choice: Go home or find jobs.
+Our savings lasted for a little under a year in Europe, and then we were left with a choice: go home or find jobs.

-Working overseas also appealed to us because it was an opportunity to continue traveling slowly.
+Working overseas also appealed to us, because it was an opportunity to continue traveling slowly.
 I feel like a week or two isn’t enough time to fully experience a country.
-It’s awesome to have a temporary home base from which you can spend months really diving into a country’s food, culture and language.
+It’s awesome to have a temporary home base from which you can spend months really diving into a country’s food, culture, and language.